Amaha / / / Bipolar Disorder: Signs and Symptoms

 Other Symptoms of Bipolar Disorder:

-Mayank Rajput, Senior Consultant Psychologist at Amaha, explains that in bipolar disorder, you might experience mixed features, like feeling incredibly sad but also super energetic and restless all at once, which can be really distressing.
-And sometimes, anxiety can creep in with your mood, what he calls anxious distress, or a deep, pleasure-robbing sadness known as melancholy.”
+In bipolar disorder, you might experience mixed features, like feeling incredibly sad but also super energetic and restless all at once, which can be really distressing.
+Alongside that, there are other prominent features such as:

 • Mixed features: Experiencing symptoms of both mania/hypomania and depression simultaneously (e.g., feeling extremely sad while also being highly energetic and restless).
 This can be particularly distressing.